 Follow our Twitter @AGI_ECN to stay up to date with events, industry news and more.

-Rebecca is on the Graduate Development Programme at Ordnance Survey, working in a range of placements across the business.
-For the past 4 years, Rebecca has studied geography at Royal Holloway, University of London, graduating in 2019, before starting at OS.
+Rebecca is an Associate Product Manager at Ordnance Survey, managing the in-life Networks product portfolio.
+Rebecca studied geography at Royal Holloway, University of London, graduating in 2019, before starting at OS.
 She is looking forward to helping develop the reach of the ECN throughout the geospatial industry and beyond, whilst ensuring that the network provides the best professional networking and development opportunities for its members.

 James Norris, Past Chair